Roy-lab/SCOTCH_CPP/README.md

 ```
 4. And let's install!
 In the same directory you downloaded the code/Makefile (either by cloning the repository or by downloading a release), run:
 ```
-make run_tmi
+make run_tmf
 ```
-5. If all went well, you won't get any alarming messages, and you will see an executable named `run_tmi` created in the same directory.
+5. If all went well, you won't get any alarming messages, and you will see an executable named `run_tmf` created in the same directory.
 A quick test below will print the manual (UNDER CONSTRUCTION):
 ```
-./run_tmi -h
+./run_tmf -h
 ```

 Note: in order to implement NNDSVD initialization of factors, a fast randomized SVD algorithm from [RSVDPACK](https://github.com/sergeyvoronin/LowRankMatrixDecompositionCodes) was used.
 A minor modification to allow random seed specification was made to the original code from [RSVDPACK](https://github.com/sergeyvoronin/LowRankMatrixDecompositionCodes/tree/master/single_core_gsl_code).
 This updated code is included under modules/random_svd directory.
 Compilation of this code is part of the included Makefile; no additional step is necessary for installation.